What Is A Hernia?

 A hernia most commonly occurs within the abdominal cavity.
 Typically it is caused by a weakening of the abdominal cavity wall resulting in the protrusion of an organ through that weakening.

 There are a number of reasons why an abdominal cavity wall may weaken.
 It can be congenital, natural weak spots like the groin, connective tissue disorders, chronic straining and pervious surgery.

-The most common hernia is the inguinal hernia, which makes up 75% of all abdominal hernias) Inguinal hernias are a protrusion of the contents of the abdominal cavity through the inguinal canal.
-Mild pain or discomfort in the region overlying the hernia is a common symptom.
-It can sometimes be very painful as part of the blood supply to the herniating organ is partially occluded.
+The most common hernia is the inguinal hernia.
+This makes up 75% of all abdominal hernias and the subsequent need for a hernia operation.
+Inguinal hernias are a protrusion of the contents of the abdominal cavity through the inguinal canal.
+The inguinal canal is found in both males and females, within the lower abdominal wall.

 In males, the inguinal canal is found near the spermatic cords as it holds up the testicles.
 In females, it supports the uterus.
 These canals are approximately 3-4 cm in length.

 Mild pain or discomfort in the region (the groin) overlying where the inguinal hernia is a common symptom.
 The degree of pain can depend on the severity of the protrusion and if there is a restriction of blood flow to the organ.
 Hernia repair surgery is required to reduce the risk of complications like bowel strangulation and also improve a patient’s quality of life.

 Inguinal hernias can be detected clinically or by ultrasound.

 A hiatal hernia is the result when a section of the stomach protrudes through the diaphragm.
 The diaphragm is a muscle that enables us to breath by relaxing and tensioning as we inhale and exhale.
 It is also the muscle that spasms when we hiccup.